The Ultimate Guide to Planning a Trip To Maine in The Fall

 What to pack

 If you are going from the hip town of Portland to the rocky coastline of the Bold Coast, you could easily overpack trying to bring variety of outfits for two very different places.
-But fear, not - here’s my quick packing guide to help you pack for Maine in the fall.
+But fear, not - my guide on what to pack for Maine is coming soon.

 This post was sponsored by Visit Maine.
 As always all opinions are my own.